Image: Travel online (2025)

 Alan Wade

-Keith Garvey (1981) tells us how his Uncle Harry quickly despatched an Australian bush tick:
+Keith Garvey (1981) tells us how his Uncle Harry made short work of a giant Australian bush tick:

 That did it!
 He starts to wobble and shake, then like a drunken man he staggers a few steps and collapses right on the camp fire.
 The last thing I remember before I passed out from shock was the blue flame flyin’ out of him as his natural gases exploded.